zuisong/docsify-kroki/README.md

 ## serverPath

-By default, the official PlantUML server is used.
+By default, the official Kroki server is used.
 If you have your own, configure it using the `serverPath` option:

 ```html
 <script>